Farshad Ahmadzadeh: Persepolis

-Tractor (loan)
+Loan to Tractor

 At the beginning of summer 2013, Ahmadzadeh joined Tractor on loan so that he could serve his military duty.
 After two years on loan, meaning he had fully served his conscription duty, Ahmadzadeh was recalled back to Persepolis.
-During his time at Tractor Ahmadzadeh won a Hazfi Cup.
+During his time at Tractor, Ahmadzadeh won the 2013–14 Hazfi Cup.

 Śląsk Wrocław

-On 4 July 2018, Ahmadzadeh officially joined Polish football club Śląsk Wrocław.
-He had joined Śląsk Wroclaw on a 1-year contract.
+On 4 July 2018, Ahmadzadeh officially joined Polish club Śląsk Wrocław.
+He had joined Śląsk Wroclaw on a one-year contract.

 Return to Persepolis

-On 23 June 2019, Ahmadzadeh signed a new three-year contract with Persian Gulf Pro League champions Persepolis.
-But he was placed on Persepolis' transfer list.
+On 23 June 2019, Ahmadzadeh signed a new three-year contract with Persian Gulf Pro League champions Persepolis, but was soon placed on Persepolis' transfer list.

 Foolad

-On 13 January 2019, Ahmadzadeh officially joined Iranian football club Foolad.
+On 13 January 2019, Ahmadzadeh officially joined Iranian club Foolad.